OrionStar25/orionstar25.github.io/_news/8_ihis.md

 related_posts: false
 ---

-I joined Synapxe (formerly IHIS) as a Data Science Intern in the domain of LLMs for healthcare.
+Joined <a href='https://www.synapxe.sg/'>Synapxe</a> (formerly IHIS) as a Data Science Intern in the domain of LLMs for healthcare.